dkandalov/dkandalov.github.io/micro-blog.md

 === Update ===

 For some reason this post got a bit of attention (42K impressions, 145 comments) on LinkedIn.
 Mostly from the people who I don't know at all.
 I genuinely had no idea people actually read technical content on LinkedIn and care enough to reply.
 At least I don't.
-I read all the comments.
-I'm not going to reply because I don't think there an expectation that I should, and it would take too much effort to have a meaningful conversation with everyone.
+I read all the comments, and I'm not going to reply because I don't think there an expectation that I will, and it would take too much effort to have a meaningful conversation with everyone.

+TODO
 What I have learned by reading the comments:
  - Most of the focus was on "req" and "res".
 Likely, my second "question" about naming functions was not very clear.
  - Sarcastic comments.
 According to a chatbot aka "AI" (not to be trusted) my original post was "critical, frustrated, opinionated".
 So ignoring the content, emotionally these comments matched the post.
 I can only be sorry for the people who felt threatened in any way.
 It was not my intention.
 (The intention was to see what David Denton thinks 🙈)